SolshineCode/Ethical-Duty-of-Care-Licenses-for-Hugging-Face/OpinionWriteUp.md

 Ethical duty-of-care licenses, such as the Hippocratic License 3.0 (HL3) and the Llama 3 License, aim to address these concerns by incorporating ethical guidelines into the licensing terms of AI models.
 These licenses require users to adhere to specific ethical standards, ensuring that AI technology is used responsibly and for the benefit of society.

 1. **Hippocratic License 3.0 (HL3):**
-   - **Ethical Use Clause:** The HL3 includes a clause that explicitly prohibits the use of the licensed software for harmful purposes, such as military operations, surveillance, or any activities that violate human rights.
+   - **Ethical Use Clause:** The HL3 includes a clause (usable as individual modules) that explicitly prohibits the use of the licensed software for harmful purposes, such as ecocide, military operations, surveillance, or any activities that violate human rights, while otherwise making it open source and use-able by the public.
    - **Transparency and Accountability:** The license requires users to disclose how the software is being used, promoting transparency and accountability in AI development.
    - **Enforceability:** By leveraging intellectual property laws, the HL3 provides a legal mechanism to enforce ethical standards, making it more difficult for bad actors to misuse AI technology.